glacambre/firenvim/README.md

 Terminal and standalone GUI applications can solve these problems by changing the interpretation of the alt key at the application level. `Terminal.app` and `iTerm2`, for instance, both provide a "use Option as Meta key" preference that converts incoming alt-chords at the application level.
 Firenvim, however, is a browser extension that operates off of browser keystroke events rather than application-level events.
 At present, we are unsure how to implement this "use option as meta" functionality at the browser event level (help here is welcome!).
 However, there are some workarounds.

 For problem (1), Firenvim will by default drop the alt key on MacOS for any special character, defined here as non-alphanumeric (not matching `/[a-zA-Z0-9]/`).
-This means alt-o will be forwarded to NeoVim as "ø" rather than "M-ø".
+This means alt-o will be forwarded to Neovim as "ø" rather than "M-ø".
 Note that this behavior can be changed by setting the `alt` setting of the `globalSettings` configuration to `all`, like this:

 ### Making Firenvim ignore keys

 You can make Firenvim ignore key presses (thus letting the browser handle them) by setting key-value pairs in `globalSettings.ignoreKeys`.
-The key needs to be the neovim mode the key press should be ignored in and the value should be an array containing the textual representation of the key press you want ignored.
+The key needs to be the Neovim mode the key press should be ignored in and the value should be an array containing the textual representation of the key press you want ignored.
 If you want to ignore a key press in all modes, you can use `all` as mode key.

 For example, if you want to make Firenvim ignore `<C-1>` and `<C-2>` in normal mode and `<C-->` in all modes to let your browser handle them, you should define ignoreKeys like this: